deng-gdb/eurostat-gdp/README.md

 ## Cloud Infrastructure with Terraform

-The GCP Cloud Infrastructure in the project was created using the Terraform.
+The GCP Cloud Infrastructure in the project was implemented using the Terraform.
 The Cloud Infrastructure created by Terraform includes the following items:

 - Cloud Storage bucket